 Just by meditating, Michael found himself wanting to meditate because the benefits were transforming every corner of his life.

-Instead of thinking “Grr, life is so unfair, complain, complain!” he was living from a state of gratitude, amazement, peacefulness and appreciation.
+Instead of thinking “Grr, life is so unfair, complain, complain!” and experiencing pain, he was living from a state of gratitude, amazement, peacefulness and appreciation.
 He was happier at work and making more money due to feeling confident about his worth and negotiating his raises.

 Every once and awhile, he began to have mystical experiences that made him realize there was more to reality than what he was told by scientists yet hinted at by mystics.
 Like dissolving into the universe; experiencing a profound self-love, peace and acceptance; noticing himself apart from body and thoughts.